igwed93/alx-low_level_programming/0x00-hello_world/README.md

 5-printf prints a string to the standard output
-6-size prints the size of various types on the computer it is run on 100-intel generates the assembly code (Intel syntax) of a C code and save it in an output file
+6-size prints the size of various types on the computer it is run on 100-intel generates the assembly code (Intel syntax) of a C code and save it in an output file 101-quote prints a string to the standard error